 Applicants should understand that meeting minimum requirements makes their complete application eligible for consideration.
 It does not guarantee admission.
 Each application receives a thorough and holistic review by several evaluators.

 Recent legislation has given us greater flexibility in interpreting test scores within the context of admission decisions.
-In the past, MDE required that applicants meet SAT "college and career readiness" standards in reading, writing and mathematics (see below).
-Although applicants are still required to take the current version of the SAT, reaching those scores is no longer required for admission.
+In the past, MDE required that applicants meet SAT "college and career readiness" standards in reading, writing and mathematics.
+Although applicants are still required to take the current version of the SAT-with-Essay, reaching those scores is no longer required by MDE for admission to teacher preparation.
 Further, we are committed to opening the teaching profession to students of all backgrounds.
-Therefore, SAT scores will not be a barrier to admission, but will be used to determine what (if any) support you may need to be successful in the teacher preparation program and teaching profession.
+Therefore, SAT scores will not be a barrier to admission, but will be used to determine what (if any) support students may need to be successful in the teacher preparation program and teaching profession.

-Applicants must take the entire SAT and have the results sent to MSU.
+Applicants must take the entire SAT-with Essay and have the results sent to MSU.
 Taking only portions of the SAT or failing to have results sent to MSU will make it impossible for us to use the results for admission to the teacher preparation program.

 If you have not taken the SAT, you will find free test preparation information and materials on the College Board's SAT website.
 Tutoring and test preparation support is also available in the Student Advising Office.
 To access that service, please follow these steps.

 - Go to the College Board's SAT website and download the following materials: SAT Practice Test 8, SAT Practice Test Answer Sheet, Scoring Your SAT Practice Test 8 and SAT Practice Test 8 Answer Explanations.

 - After you have completed SAT Practice Test 8 and reviewed your results, please call the Student Advising Office (517 353 9680) for scheduling information.